amitsaran/aws-iot/README.md

         from time import sleep
         from datetime import date, datetime

-2. Connect to the AWS Iot Device Gateway endpoint using the certificates created/downloaded during the creation of the IoT infrasture
+2. Connect to the AWS IoT Device Gateway endpoint using the certificates created/downloaded during the creation of the IoT infrastructure

         CLIENT_NAME = "test-client-1"
         TOPIC = "test-iot-topic-1"